insideout10/wordlift-plugin/src/readme.txt

 == Changelog ==

 = 3.19.3 (????-??-??) =
+* Fix: [#832](https://github.com/insideout10/wordlift-plugin/issues/832): angularjs may conflict with other plugins.
 * Fix: [#699](https://github.com/insideout10/wordlift-plugin/issues/699): Font Awesome on the front-end may conflict with themes.

 = 3.19.2 (2018-07-10) =